 But given that the average building height in the city is just 30 meters — and only 15 meters in the historical center — the unimpeded views from the A’DAM Lookout observation deck are magnificent.

 Not only do you get bird’s eye views across Amsterdam’s historic city center, but also of the busy port in the west, the IJsselmeer lake in the East, and the uniquely Dutch landscape (complete with farms and villages) to the north.

 And of course, 21 stories below the lookout point, there is the busy river IJ with a never-ending parade of ships — from pleasure crafts to barges, and from dinghies to cruise ships.

 At the end of December, 2016 — just seven months after its opening date — the A’DAM Lookout had already been visited by a quarter of a million people.

 Europe’s highest set of swings

-It gets even better: Starting August 26, you can enjoy Europe’s highest set of swings.
+It gets even better: At the top of the tower you can take a ride in Europe’s highest set of swings.
 Yes, swings!